wix/Detox/docs/APIRef.Expect.md

 ### `toHaveId(id)`
 - In React Native apps, expect UI component to have [`testID`](https://facebook.github.io/react-native/docs/view.html#testid) with that id.
-- In native iOS apps, expect UI element to have accesibilityLabel with that id.
+- In native iOS apps, expect UI element to have accesibilityIdentifier with that id.

 ```js
 await expect(element(by.text('I contain some text'))).toHaveId('UniqueId204');